ant-design/ant-design/docs/react/install.en-US.md

 - https://unpkg.com/antd@beta/dist/antd.min.js
 - https://unpkg.com/antd@beta/dist/antd.min.css

-> Here is an [example](https://github.com/ant-design/antd-init/tree/master/examples/build-antd-standalone) about how to build your own antd.js if you are using antd@<1.0.0.
+> Here is an [example](https://github.com/ant-design/antd-init/tree/master/examples/build-antd-standalone) of how to build your own antd.js if you are using antd@<1.0.0.

 ## Development tool